Shahid Afridi tests positive for COVID-19

 Sheikh, a leg-spinner who took 116 wickets in 43 matches, died in his home.

 Another Pakistani first-class player, Zafar Sarfaraz, 50, died due to the virus in April in Peshawar.
-(AGENCIES)
+(PTI)

 Editorial